 Thirty-five years ago, the workforce was more homogenous that it is today.
 First, as an example of evolutionary laws, there was non-discrimination employment law/legislation to protect race.
 Since then the law has been expanded to incorporate, age, female employees, homosexual employees, etc. just to name a few.
 And, as the demographics of the potential hiring pool changes and norms in society change, we can look forward to additional new labor laws and legislation to protect employees and companies alike.

 To facilitate our discussion we will present Federal Labor Laws that must be complied with in the small to mid-size business.
 Following this paragraph is a chart of Federal Labor Laws and a list of required records/reports.
 Every individual company is responsible to know the laws and to what extent any law might apply to them for their operation, so they can achieve employment law compliance.
+Companies can have their own form of tests and use it to assess before employment to ensure that the skills and other forms of requirements which the applicant has perfectly match the job but they still must follow the common laws of hiring which were laid out over the years to put forth a fair judgment.

 The following chart lists United States Federal labor laws that apply from the smallest group of employees to larger organizations.
 Most of the laws listed apply to all companies.
 Additional employment law compliance is required at 15, 20, 50, and 100 employees and for companies servicing Federal contracts.
 The alphabetical listing itself has no bearing as to the frequency of use or importance of the law.